 10. Raw Hot Fudge Peanut Butter Cup Ice Cream Cakes

 Another ice cream recipe makes the list!
 While this Raw Hot Fudge Peanut Butter Cup Ice Cream Cakes recipe by Medha Swaminathan has zero added sugars (such a wonderful bonus!), it is a bit higher in natural fruit-based fructose from dates (28.75 grams of fructose per cup).
 With that said, Medha mixes this fructose content with healthy fats from peanut butter, peanuts, and coconut oil, adds a thick and creamy texture from low-fructose bananas, and includes adaptogenic raw cacao.

 Source: Tofu Crème Fraîche

 This Tofu Crème Fraîche recipe by Rini Desai is a super simple recipe to create a tofu-based, nutrient-dense crème fraîche to keep on hand in your fridge!
-Perfect for topping sugar-free ice cream or to sweeten up a savory bread.
+Perfect for topping sugar-free ice cream or sweetening up savory bread.

 12. 5-Ingredient Quinoa Fudge

 When it comes to finding low-fructose recipes, the fewer the ingredients the better off you generally are.
 This is the case with this 5-Ingredient Quinoa Fudge recipe by Alyssa Rimmer, which includes five simple ingredients: uncooked quinoa, Medjool dates, cacao powder, coconut oil, and flaked sea salt.